With 12 years of experience, I’ve navigated diverse challenges — applying best practices that place people at the center.

 Discover Research

-Users worried that learning a new tool and workflow would require more effort to set up exports and risk their contractual service level agreements (SLAs).
+Users (customer support reps) worried that learning a new tool and workflow would require more effort to set up exports and risk their contractual service level agreements (SLAs).

 To speed up delivery and reduce risk.
 The new solution would be based on one of the existing tools, adding functionality with new design system screens.
 Requiring users to transition between completely different interface designs.